Peninsula 28-day Rainfall Forecast

 50% to 75%

 The hemispheric long wave pattern has been relatively fast moving in recent weeks.
-There are five main troughs.
-Currently the most significant troughs are near the longitudes of the southwest Indian Ocean, the south Pacific, the southeast Pacific, South America, and the Atlantic Ocean.
+There are six main troughs.
+Currently the most significant troughs are near the longitudes of the southwest Indian Ocean, Western Australia, New Zealand, the south Pacific, South America, and the Atlantic Ocean.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 9 December to 13 December, 19 December to 23 December, and 23 December to 27 December.
-Rain events originating in the tropics and moving south are possible about 2 December to 6 December, 6 December to 10 December, and 19 December to 23 December.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 30 July to 3 August, 24 August to 28 August, and 28 August to 1 September.
+Rain events originating in the tropics and moving south are possible about 21 August to 25 August.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.

 The future probability of rain in each district is estimated using output from the multi-model ensemble, combined with historical information about the difference between the model forecasts and observed rainfall.

 In this deterministic framework the skill of the forecast tends to decrease with time, however the forecasts are updated daily to provide the latest estimates of rainfall probability out to 28 days.